hyojin-park-neuro/neureca-project-003/README.md

-# Naturalistic Speech and NLP
+# Naturalistic Speech Perception and NLP
 ### Project in progress
 We are investigating neural mechanisms during naturalistic audiovisual speech perception by harnessing Natural Language Processing (NLP) techniques and and Large Language Models (LLMs). <br>